Assessing the Risk and Potential of Valero Energy Corporation's (VLO) Stock

 VLO) stock’s latest price update

-Valero Energy Corporation (NYSE: VLO)’s stock price has decreased by -1.71 compared to its previous closing price of 116.64.
-However, the company has seen a -6.76% decrease in its stock price over the last five trading sessions.
+Valero Energy Corporation (NYSE: VLO)’s stock price has increased by 0.65 compared to its previous closing price of 114.67.
+However, the company has seen a -3.82% decrease in its stock price over the last five trading sessions.
 Barron’s reported on 08/29/22 that Biden’s Move on Gas Prices May Hurt These Stocks

 Analysts’ Opinion of VLO